awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 ## Attach an IAM role to the instance<a name="install-CloudWatch-Agent-iam_permissions-fleet"></a>

 You must attach the **CloudWatchAgentServerRole** IAM role to the EC2 instance to be able to run the CloudWatch agent on the instance\.
 This role enables the CloudWatch agent to perform actions on the instance\.
+You should have created this role previously\.
+For more information see [Create IAM roles and users for use with CloudWatch agent](create-iam-roles-for-cloudwatch-agent-commandline.md)\.

 For more information, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide for Windows Instances*\.